cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## invitation

-This object will both be sent from clients to the server and from the server to the clients.
+This communication type will both be sent from clients to the server and from the server to the clients.
 A client who wishes to start a new match with a player will send the the invitation to the server.
 The server will then pass the invitation on to the addressed client who will then either accept or reject the invitation.

 ```javascript
 {